 “We have to remember that everyone is on their own COVID-19 journey.
 Our journeys are not comparable.” – says Mita Mallick.

-Unbiased Environment: Everyone has his potential and leaders should prioritize unbiased work culture where there is equality in all premises.
+Everyone has his potential and leaders should prioritize unbiased work culture where there is equality on all premises.
 Individuals should feel free and should be able to depict their minds in the ‘decision-making sessions’.

 The workers of a company need to feel privileged to work diligently.
 A system that encourages racism, sexism, or discrimination based on any factor will not thrive during these times.